Chink: United Kingdom

-Chinky (or chinky chonky) is a slur for a Chinese takeaway restaurant or Chinese food and Chinese people which, in parts of northern England, are known as a chinkies, always in the plural.
+Chinky (or chinky chonky) is slang for a Chinese takeaway restaurant or Chinese food and Chinese people which, in parts of northern England, are known as a chinkies, always in the plural.

-The 1969 top 3 UK hit single for Blue Mink, "Melting Pot", has the lyric: "take a pinch of white man/Wrap him up in black skin. [...]
+The 1969 top 3 UK hit single for Blue Mink, "Melting Pot," has the lyric: "take a pinch of white man/Wrap him up in black skin. [...]
 Mixed with yellow Chinkies.
-You know you lump it all together/And you got a recipe for a get-along scene/Oh what a beautiful dream/If it could only come true".
+You know you lump it all together/And you got a recipe for a get-along scene/Oh what a beautiful dream/If it could only come true."
 In August 2019, British broadcaster Global permanently deleted the song from its Gold playlist after a complaint about offensive language was lodged with British broadcasting regulator Ofcom.
-Under the direction of the Communications Act 2003, Ofcom ruled that "the phrase 'yellow Chinkies' had the potential to be highly offensive" and "that the use of derogatory language to describe ethnic groups carries a widespread potential for offence".
+Under the direction of the Communications Act 2003, Ofcom ruled that "the phrase 'yellow Chinkies' had the potential to be highly offensive" and "that the use of derogatory language to describe ethnic groups carries a widespread potential for offence."
 Ofcom considered that the passage of time since the song's release and the song's positive message of racial harmony did not "mitigate the potential for offence."
 Ofcom determined that the "potentially offensive material was not justified by the context" and ruled the case resolved as the licensee Global had removed the song from Gold's playlist.
 In September 2019, Scottish community radio station Black Diamond FM removed "Melting Pot" from its playlist and "planned to carry out refresher training with its staff" after two complaints about the song's broadcast were lodged with Ofcom.
-Ofcom ruled in December 2019 that Black Diamond was in breach of Ofcom's Broadcasting Code because "the potentially offensive language in this broadcast was not justified by the context".
+Ofcom ruled in December 2019 that Black Diamond was in breach of Ofcom's Broadcasting Code because "the potentially offensive language in this broadcast was not justified by the context."

 In 1999, an exam given to students in Scotland was criticized for containing a passage that students were told to interpret containing the word chinky.
 This exam was taken by students all over Scotland, and Chinese groups expressed offence at the use of this passage.
 The examinations body apologized, calling the passage's inclusion "an error of judgement."